Banner Default Image

 Be organised to avoid first day nerves

-Jason Kohle, highways Lead Consultant here at Carrington West, says he and his team are always on hand to prepare graduates for the more practical elements of your first job.
+Jason Kohle, highways Team Leader here at Carrington West, says he and his team are always on hand to prepare graduates for the more practical elements of your first job.

 “We do tend to hand hold graduates through their first few weeks because we find it is the smaller things that can cause anxiety.
 We get more questions about where to park on their first day than we do around their onboarding and training programmes!”